memgraph/docs/docs/import-data/data-streams/manage-streams.md

 If you are using Memgraph Lab you can [create transformation module in Python within the application](/reference-guide/streams/transformation-modules/overview.md#creating-transformation-modules-within-memgraph-lab).

-The best practice is to have a dedicated topic for each message type in order to parse the data more efficiently.
+The best practice is to have a dedicated topic for each message type to parse the data more efficiently.
 Each topic requires a separate procedure within a single transformation module to handle the conversion.

 ### Load the transformation module